 Financial hardship caused by outpatient medicines is linked to the fact that, during the study period, the UHCP did not cover more than 100 medicines, only covered 50% of the price of those medicines and only up to a ceiling ranging from 50-200 GEL a year in 2013-2019 (see Table 4).
 In addition, purchasing agency data indicate that very few people have actually benefited from UHCP coverage of outpatient medicines: in 2017, the UHCP spent only 23 492 GEL on medicines.
 This very low amount of public spending on medicines reflects the bureaucratic procedure involved in obtaining covered medicines, low awareness among the target group, the limited and outdated selection of medicines and high co-payments.

 Since May 2017, 23 medicines for four major chronic conditions (heart disease, COPD, type 2 diabetes and thyroid conditions) have been provided free of charge for the poorest people as registered in the government’s unified social database.
 In 2019, these free entitlements were extended to pensioners, veterans and people with disabilities and to medicines for epilepsy and Parkinson’s disease.
-As with the original UHCP benefits, uptake has been very low, however: in 2019, total public spending on UHCP medicines amounted to around 6 million GEL due to failures in the procurement process, stock-outs of the most needed medicines and low awareness among the target population.
+As with the original UHCP benefits, uptake has been very low, however: in 2019, total public spending on UHCP medicines amounted to around 6 million GEL due to failures in the procurement process, stock-outs of the most needed medicines, administrative barriers and low awareness among the target population.
 In February 2020, these two programs were merged into one under the UHCP, keeping the focus on six chronic conditions and socially vulnerable people.
 As a result, the administrative procedure for patients to access covered medicines has been simplified and the strict programmatic budget cap for medicines eliminated.
 The planned budget for 2020 is still small – 10 million GEL – but if need is greater, it can be exceeded and any increase in need will be taken into account for the 2021 budget.

 High out-of-pocket spending on medicines is also linked to the lack of price regulation, the frequent recommendation of brand-name medicines by physicians, and the limited availability of low-cost generic medicines in retail pharmacies (World Bank PER, 2017).
 Medicine prices are high compared to neighbouring countries and the cost-plus margin for pharmacies (frequently more than 100%) significantly exceeds margins established in EU countries (Gotsadze, 2011; Richardson & Berdzuli, 2017).